josemic/eNose/README.md

 + dropps IP4 packages with invalid TCP or IP4 checksum
 + Packets from epcap_app to be forwarded to the stream_app or directly to the content app

-- stream_app:
+# stream_app:
 + tracks sequence numbers and Acks
 + handles retransmission of TCP packages
 + collects pieces of 1500 bytes to be forwarded to the content_app

-- content_app:
+# content_app:
 + this is the content filtering
 + Decent search performance is only achieved by using erlang binary search.
-See example s12:s() for network interfaces e.g. "eth0" or s12:s() for "eth1".
+See example s12:s(ethX) for network interfaces ethX e.g. "eth0" or "eth1".

 ## Preconditions